AI, Analogy, and the Future of Law and Marketing

 Long Term (5–10 years)

-- Routine persuasion tasks (draft contracts, boilerplate marketing campaigns) become semi-automated.
+• Routine persuasion tasks — boilerplate campaigns or standard agreements — become semi-automated.

 So… Who Owns Persuasion?